Turner Syndrome (Monosomy X) in Children

 - There is no cure for TS.
 But many of the more serious problems can be treated with hormone therapy, surgery, and medicines.

 - A woman with TS can have children by using donor eggs.

-- Chromosome problems such as TS can often be diagnosed before birth.
-This is done by looking at cells in the amniotic fluid or from the placenta.
+- Chromosome problems, such as TS, can often be diagnosed before birth.
+This is done by looking at the mother's blood or at cells in the amniotic fluid or from the placenta.
 These tests are very accurate.

 - Experts don’t know how to prevent the chromosome error that causes TS.
 It often happens by chance during conception.
 It does not often run in families.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 - Know the reason for the visit and what you want to happen.

 - Before your visit, write down questions you want answered.